atsui888/Pattern-Recognition-Systems/README.md

 The Emotion Aware Intelligent Agent utilises the ReAct Framework as its Reasoning Engine:
 - Synergizing Reasoning and Acting in Language Models (ReAct ) - https://arxiv.org/abs/2210.03629

+To view demo, head over to folder "Project_Report/"